MikesCodingCreations/pp5/README.md

 **Site Owner Stories:**

 - Product Management:
-    - As a site owner, I want to add new products to the website to keep the product catalog up-to-date.
+    - As a site owner, I want to add new products to the website to keep the product catalogue up-to-date.
     - As a site owner, I want to edit existing products, including names, descriptions, prices, images, and categories, to maintain accurate information.
     - As a site owner, I want to delete outdated products from the website to reduce clutter and showcase current offerings.

 - Content Management:
-    - As a site owner, I want to manage blog content, including creating, editing, publishing, and deleting posts.
+    - As a site owner, I want to manage blog content, including creating, editing, publishing, and deleting posts so that my customers can view up-to-date company information.

 - Subscription Management:
     - As a site owner, I want access to a list of subscribed users from Mailchimp to manage newsletter subscriptions.